 The American Taxpayer Relief Act ("Act") was signed into law on January 2, 2013.
 The Act approved a retroactive extension of certain favorable business and energy tax provisions that had expired at the end of 2011 that are applicable to the Company.
-The financial impact of these retroactive extensions will be reflected in the Company's first quarter 2013 income taxes.
-The Company does not expect the provisions to have a material impact on the Company's consolidated financial statements.
+The Company recorded a reduction to income tax expense totaling \$0.4 million related to the Act in 2013, which is included in the other, net line of the reconciliation of income tax expense at the statutory federal rate to actual income tax expense table.